Minimising Cognitive Load To Improve Conversions

 The Psychology of Cognitive Load:

 Visual design matters because there is no such thing as a neutral design.
 It may be the imagery on the landing page, the familiarity of games, or the tone of voice used to encourage sign-up.
-Potentially everything we display can affect how visitors respond.
+Potentially everything we display can affect how visitors respond and the cognitive load that it places on the user.

-We know that people use their intuitive, largely automatic and unconscious mind, to make most of their daily decisions.
-Our intuitive mind is fast and impulsive because it employs rules of thumbs (heuristics), such as stereotypes.
-It also jumps to conclusion to minimise cognitive effort.
+We know that people use their fast, largely automatic and unconscious mind, to make most of their daily decisions (see System 1).
+This means behaviour is often impulsive because it employs rules of thumbs (heuristics), such as stereotypes.
+It also jumps to conclusion to minimise cognitive load.
 Some of the key short-cuts that our mind uses are:

 - The affect heuristic: Where people allow their likes and dislikes to determine their beliefs about a subject or person.
 This often occurs because our emotional response (e.g. attitude towards the activity) will heavily influence a person’s beliefs about the benefits and risks.
 Thus, if someone likes to play poker they will generally overestimate their chances of winning and be more willing to play online or offline.